Category Archives: Policy discussion

 Was Shareholder Value What Did It??

 Preface: The 1964 SEC rules change seems clearly connected, but what really happened to so dramatically change the whole economy at the end of the 60s??
 Figure 1 below shows that something DID abruptly change the whole future of the US economy, in about 1970, causing a permanent great acceleration in societal inequality.
-Figure 2 below also clearly shows the pattern of trading on the US stock market began to radically change in 1965 too.
+Figure 2 below also clearly shows that the pattern of trading on the US stock market began to radically change in 1965, too.
 There’s also other evidence mentioned below on what happened.
-The Marketplace.org radio program 6/14/06 gave another part of the story for the evident sudden change in the relation between Wall Street and Main Street.
-They said it was what Milton Freedman wrote in the NY Times in 1970:
+The Marketplace.org radio program 6/14/06 gave another part of the story for the evident sudden change in the relationship between Wall Street and Main Street.
+They said it was what Milton Friedman wrote in the NY Times in 1970:

 • The big change began with a professor.
 At the University of Chicago, economist Milton Friedman (who would later win the Nobel Prize) wrote this in the New York Times Magazine in 1970:

-• “There is one and only one social responsibility of business — to use its resources and engage in activities designed to increase its profits.”
+• “There is one and only one social responsibility of business — to use its resources and engage in activities designed to increase its profits.” [and as it worked out, destabilize civilization in the process]

 _______

-For those less familiar with my work, I study an evolutionary development form of physics, using explanatory principles of physics to ask leading questions about how complex systems rapidly reorganize and change form, perhaps the most inexplicable thing nature does.
-The clue is that it is generally associated with the rapid expanding organization process of growth.
-Other scientific methods treat it only as a numerical shape, but there is much more going on.
-Much can’t be explained, but what can be firmly predicted is that any growth process produces a crescendo of change, that will upset its own process and cause it to change form.
+For those less familiar with my work, I study an evolutionary development form of physics, using explanatory principles to ask leading questions about how complex systems rapidly reorganize and change form, perhaps the most wonderful, frightening, and inexplicable thing nature does.
+The clue is that such changes are generally associated with rapidly expanding organizational designs during growth.
+Other scientific methods treat the shapes of these “curves of emergence” only as changes in numerical scale, thereby totally misrepresenting what is really happening, all by itself.
+Much can’t be explained, but what can be firmly predicted is that any growth process produces a crescendo of change, one that will upset its own process of change, forcing the system doing it and its design to change form.
 We should all learn to study that transition.

 _______